 After resumption of production in a number of product areas and new business growth, it became apparent that the existing facilities in Ulm could not be expanded as much as needed.
 Together with the city of Ulm, mayor Ivo Gönner and Ulm’s business development agency, the company therefore found suitable property in Lehrer Feld, outside the city.
 A major advantage of this location was its access to the nearby autobahn.
 In 2004, construction began on a modern new building with 12,000 square meters of floor space.
 A year later the facility was ready for use, and in 2006 it was dedicated on the occasion of the company’s 120th anniversary.
 The relocation gave Walther a chance to optimize its machinery and equipment, and it created space for meetings, product presentations and on-the-job training.

 In 2006 a new business opportunity arose.
 Walther succeeded in acquiring the trademarks of the Swiss sporting weapons manufacturer Hämmerli.
 Founded almost 150 years earlier in 1863, the company had been a stock corporation since 1947.
 It had changed hands several times after being sold in the late 1990s by the Schweizerische Industrie-Gesellschaft (SIG), which had divested itself of all arms companies.
 Walther and Hämmerli already had connections that reached back for decades.
 After the war, the Swiss company had manufactured Walther’s Olympia sport pistol under license because occupation laws prohibited the manufacture of firearms in Ulm.
 After the integration of Hämmerli and relocation of the warehouse and some machines to Ulm, Walther was able to continue making a number of Hämmerli’s world-famous products and even introduce new models.
-Today, products like the Hämmerli AR20 air rifle, the AP20 air pistol and the X-Esse sport pistol are addressed to ambitious beginners and gun clubs that need high-quality sporting arms at a reasonable price.
-In terms of design and function, by the way, the X-Esse can be seen as the great-grandchild of Walther’s famous Olympia pistol of 1932 – a truly fine pedigree.
+Today, products like the Hämmerli AR20 air rifle and the AP20 air pistol are addressed to ambitious beginners and gun clubs that need high-quality sporting arms at a reasonable price.
+One such product, the X-Esse, was considerably enhanced this year, and the frame is now milled from a solid block.
+In terms of design and function, by the way, it can be seen as the great-grandchild of Walther’s famous Olympia pistol of 1932 – a truly fine pedigree.

 Walther – A German Success Story